SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 Right click on the graph and choose _Create Application_.
 Fill in the form as follows:
 1. **Name**: RideDropoffConsumer
-1. **Description**: This is a nodejs application that will consume summary events via MQTT for further analysis
+1. **Description**: This is a Spring Cloud Stream microservice that will consume summary events for further analysis
 1. Click _Add/Remove Owners_ and choose yourself
 1. Click _Manage Events_, search for "RideAverageUpdate" and click "Sub" next to it since the _RideDropoffConsumer_ wants to subscribe to these events.
 1. Click _Save_